AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/frame-wf-get-started.md

 Users can access the Frame.io viewer in the following ways:

 * Workfront email notifications
-* The Awaiting my approval widget in the new Workfront Home area
+* The My approval widget in the new Workfront Home area
     ![](assets/awaiting-my-approval.png)

 >[!NOTE]